Spurgeon008/Fashion-Assistant-AI-VTON-/UI_UX_IMPROVEMENTS.md

 # UI/UX Improvements Documentation

 ## Overview
-This document outlines all the frontend improvements made to the GreatKart e-commerce platform.
+This document outlines all the frontend improvements made to the SmartFitStudios e-commerce platform.
 The VTON (Virtual Try-On) functionality has been left completely untouched as requested.

 ## 🎨 What's Been Improved